tools-for-fll/FLLScorer/docs/developer.md

 - Projector - There are two audience displays, allowing the attendees to see pertinent information about the event.
 These are the _Scoreboard_ page and the _Timer_ page.
+Additionally, there is the _Standings_ page for displaying the league standings, if that feature is utilized by an organizer (and would normally be displayed at the end of the event).
 Similar to desktop, they are intended for projection onto a large screen (or wall), and are not necessarily mobile-friendly.

 There are a common set of colors in the base CSS file (<tt>styles.css</tt>) that are used throughout the remainder of the CSS to select colors.
-The web interface is primarily black and white, with an accent color (defined as an accent color in the CSS); utilizing this accent color name allows the accent color to be changed across the entire web interface with a one-line change in the base CSS.
+The web interface is primarily black and white, with a accent and error colors (defined such in the CSS); utilizing the accent and error color names allows those colors to be changed across the entire web interface with a one-line change in the base CSS.

 ## Configuration conveniences